phuonghnguyenau/registry_sync/README.md

 # registry_sync
 ## Overview
 Contains the following items:
-* registry_sync.py - Syncs the contents of a remote registry to destination registry.
+* registry_sync.py - Syncs a list of container images (as defined in the configuration file) from a remote registry to destination registry.
 Supports authentication.
 * sample-config.yml - A sample configuration file for registry_sync.py

 ## More information on registry_sync.py